Find and fix writing mistakes instantly

 - With a demonstrative: This oven looks corroded.

 - With a demonstrative: That puppy is silly.

 Now that you understand a bit about how these words function, let’s look at an easy-to-understand description and some examples.

 What are Demonstrative Adjectives?

-Here’s an easy-to-remember demonstrative adjective definition: These words point to an object or set of objects and clarify which object you’re referring to.
-These words help you answer the question, “which one?”
+Here’s a simpler demonstrative adjective definition: These words point to an object or a set of objects and clarify which object you’re referring to.
+These words help you answer the question, “which one?”.
 For instance: